Wednesday, 17 June 2020

 Variations

-BMW manufactured the R65LS from 1982 to 1984 in two colours, henna red and polaris silver, and two delivery markets, UK and US.
+BMW manufactured the R65LS from 1981 to 1985 in two colours, henna red and polaris silver, and two delivery markets, EUR and USA.
+Some modifications were made for different delivery countries, these are listed as "national version" on RealOEM.
 There were a plethora of variations on these two themes some of which suggest that the bikes were completed from a spare parts bin.

 Dashboard.
 Some bikes have "TURN" stamped in the centre of the green dashboard indicator lamps.

 Decals.
 Usually the red bikes had a black and white decal and the silver bikes a blue decal.
-However, some red bikes had blue decals.
+However, some red bikes had blue decals and some silver got the white.
+The decals were shipped alongside the bike and the dealers attached them prior to sale, so they may have changed decals based on preference.

 Fork Gaiters.
 The 1982 bikes had no gaiters.
 Subsequent bikes had a 14 rib gaiter.
 The current spare parts pairs a bulky 11 rib gaiter to this model, but the original is still listed for the R65GS and similar bikes.